 Peer pressure 'big factor' in teen eating disorders

-Peer pressure can lead to eating disorders. make sure your teen is prepared.
+Peer pressure can lead to eating disorders.
 People of any age can be affected by pressure from their peers, the media and even their families but it is worse when you're a teenager at school.

 Soon, children and teens will be heading back to school after the summer holidays meaning they could be subjected to peer pressure over their behaviour, choice of clothes and even their weight.
 This can lead to mental health problems like anorexia.